 Fast forward to 2021, and it is difficult to find a bank not already offering online or mobile checking accounts.
-The share of financial institutions offering digital account opening has reached 82% for online and 38% for mobile channels, respectively.
+The share of financial institutions offering digital account opening has reached 82% for online and 38% for mobile channels.

-Today, customer onboarding has developed far beyond account openings and is applied to virtually any service in the financial industry, from registering to an insurance plan, applying for a loan, opening a checking account, or getting a credit card.
+Today, customer onboarding has developed far beyond account openings.
+It is applied to virtually any service in the financial industry, from registering to an insurance plan, applying for a loan, opening a checking account, or getting a credit card.

 While it’s good news that most financial institutions offer online account opening and at least some rudimentary cross-selling capabilities, digital applications in the financial sector are notoriously full of friction, and abandonment rates are high.

 Simply having a digital capability might no longer be enough, as high abandonment and low engagement rates show.
-Financial service organizations must align their offerings to customer expectations when it comes to user experience, or risk losing those customers altogether.
+Financial service organizations must align their offerings to customer expectations when it comes to user experience or risks losing those customers altogether.

 Financial institutions must find ways to embed their services seamlessly into the digital world, making themselves more accessible and inclusive for potential customers.